nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 * **"Renewal in progress"** - Renewal has started, but is not yet finished.
 This can be shown on Authentication certificates that have new certificate ordered, but not yet manually registered on the Central Server.
 * **"Renewal error:"** followed by an error message - indicates that the last renewal attempt has failed, also showing the reason for the failure.
 * **"Next planned renewal on"** followed by a date - indicates when the next renewal should happen.
 Note that this date might change in the future when the information is received from the ACME Server.

+**E-mail notifications**

+Automatic certificate renewal process also has the option to notify members with an e-mail in case of a successful renewal as well as of failure.
+Successful and failure notifications can be turned on and off separately with a [system paramater](ug-syspar_x-road_v6_system_parameters.md#39-management-rest-api-parameters-proxy-ui-api).
+The member's e-mail defined in the contact information in the `acme.yml` file is used as the recipient.

+For the e-mail notifications to work a mail server needs to be configured beforehand in the `/etc/xroad/conf.d/mail-notification.yml` file.
+These include:

+* **host** - host name used to connect to the mail server.
+* **port** - port number used to connect to the mail server.
+* **username** - used for authentication to the mail server.
+* **password** - used for authentication to the mail server.
+* **use-ssl-tls** - if "true", then full `ssl/tls` protocol is used for connection.
+If "false" or missing, then `starttls` protocol is used instead.

+**host**, **port**, **username** and **password** are mandatory.
+If Diagnostics page shows that the configuration is incomplete, it means that at least one of them is missing.

 **Enable connections from the ACME server**